sosan/kubernetes/02_Set Up and Configure a Cloud Environment in Google Cloud/03_Multiple_VPC_Networks.md

             TX packets 17  bytes 1862 (1.8 KiB)
             TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0

-<ql-infobox>The **sudo ifconfig** command lists a Linux VM's network interfaces along with the internal IP addresses for each interface.</ql-infobox>
+The **sudo ifconfig** command lists a Linux VM's network interfaces along with the internal IP addresses for each interface.

 ### Explore the network interface connectivity